angular/flex-layout/docs/documentation/BreakPoints.md

 }
 ```

-With the above changes, when printing on mobile-sized viewports the **`xs.print`** mediaQuery will activate.
+With the above changes, when printing on mobile-sized viewports the **`xs.print`** mediaQuery will onMediaChange.
 Please note
 that the provider is a **multi-provider**, meaning it can be provided multiple times and in a variety of
 presentations.
 The type signature of `BREAKPOINT` is the following: